jeremymchacon/protocols/two_dimensional_desolve/twod_desolve.md

-Note that a diffusion calculation on a lattice subtracts 4\*the concentration of the focal box, and adds the concentration of each adjacent box, and to make this spatially realistic it does it prortional to the diffusion constant, and to 1/(dx^2).
+Note that a diffusion calculation on a lattice subtracts 4\*the concentration of the focal box, and adds the concentration of each adjacent box, and to make this spatially realistic it does it proportional to the diffusion constant, and to 1/(dx^2).
 Hopefully this helps explain the diffusion calculations which occur after the reaction.

 ``` r
 monod2D <- function (time, state, pars, N, D_ecoli, D_glucose, dx) {